cifanip/high-performance-computing/cases/03_orbital_collisions/index.md

 BM/10000/500/iterations:10  388237484 ns    387266135 ns           10 TFLOPS=6.52265/s items_per_second=15.4932G/s
 ```

-If one accepts the estimation of FLOPs carried out above, then a throughput of $6.5$ TFLOPS is achieved.
-If compared with the maximum throughput of the Tesla V100 of $7.5$ TFLOPS, one gets $86$% utilisation.
-However, the estimation of the FLOPs might be not be so accurate.
-More realiable is `items_per_second`, which here refers to a single RK4 time-step for a given trajectory.
-This corresponds to about $1300$ collisions per second.
+If one accepts the FLOP estimation calculated above, a throughput of $6.5$ TFLOPS is achieved.
+Compared to the Tesla V100's maximum theoretical throughput of $7.5$ TFLOPS, this translates to roughly an 86% hardware utilization.
+However, because static FLOP estimations might not be perfectly accurate, a more reliable metric is items_per_second, which in this context represents a single RK4 time-step for a given trajectory.
+This total throughput corresponds to evaluating about $1300$ full collisions per second for $N=10^4$ realizations.
+Overall, these results represent a highly efficient implementation that makes excellent use of the available hardware compute power.